archaeogeek/wps-pgrouting-workshop/GettingStarted/Customising.md

 ![GetCapabilities](../images/getcapabilities.png)

 If you scroll down through this response you will see a number of processes available, which are pre-defined as part of the ZOO demo that you downloaded.

+Try editing the main.cfg file to include your own information, then save it and refresh firefox to see your changes.